The May issue here! We have so much to be thankful for. Our featured poet for May is Julie Diane Gates

 For those who have submitted videos for our new blog series, please be patient.
 We’ve been through a wedding, the holidays and some rather difficult times.
 It is something I want to develop.

-As we move through the last half of Winter and the warming temperature and flowers return, remember to take a moment for poetry, yours and other peoples.
+As we move through the Spring and head towards Summer, remember to take a moment for poetry, yours and other peoples.

 Editor & Publisher